keithamus/eslint-plugin-escompat/README.md

 This plugin will report eslint errors for code which - if left untranspiled - will not work in some browsers.

-This is useful if you indent to ship code without first using a transpiler, such as [Babel](https://babeljs.io).
+This is useful if you intend to ship code without first using a transpiler, such as [Babel](https://babeljs.io).

-This _wont_ lint for features that can be polyfilled.
+This _won't_ lint for features that can be polyfilled.
 For that you can use [eslint-plugin-compat][epc].

 ## Installation